barbaradenney/portfolio/content/posts/figma-annotation-mode-experiment-design-systems-workflow.md

 ![Annotation mode demonstration](annotationModeFigma.gif)

 It’s still just an experiment right now, but so far it’s proving to be a lightweight and flexible alternative to traditional annotation overlays.

-## Open Question

-Is this something other designers are doing?
-If you’ve explored annotation workflows in Figma, I’d love to hear how you’re handling it.

 ---